evaristorivi/bbb-scalelite/README.md

 sudo bbb-conf --restart
 sudo bbb-conf --check
 ```

+## Note

-Note: it only worked for me when configured in Moodle SHA1.
+it only worked for me when configured in Moodle SHA1 (bigbluebuttonbn_checksum_algorithm).
-Once 1.0 was deployed, I updated to 1.6.
+Once 1.0 was deployed, I updated to 1.6 and it works with sha256.
 ## Upgrading

 -To update Scalelite from versions 1.0 to 1.6.x and enable protected recordings, edit your .env file and add: